-- o.
-Participants are only permitted to use roads which appear on the map fragments issued by the organisation. - p.
-Roads may be included in the route more than once, but per Section (i.e. from TC to TC) may only be included in one direction. - q.
+- p.
+Participants are only permitted to use roads which appear on the map fragments issued by the organisation. - q.
+Roads may be included in the route more than once, but per Section (i.e. from TC to TC) may only be included in one direction. - r.
 If a road cannot or may not be used, from that point and with due observance of the route instruction and general provisions, a detour should be constructed via roads which appear on the map fragment.
-In order of importance, this detour should: - 1. omit as little as possible of the route originally constructed; - 2. be as short as possible. - r.
-In determining the detour, the originally constructed route from TC to TC takes precedence when determining the direction along which the road will be driven. - s.
-If it is also not possible to drive via the detour route, this should be abandoned and from that point, with due observance of the above-mentioned instructions, a new detour should be constructed. - t.
+In order of importance, this detour should: - 1. omit as little as possible of the route originally constructed; - 2. be as short as possible. - s.
+In determining the detour, the originally constructed route from TC to TC takes precedence when determining the direction along which the road will be driven. - If it is also not possible to drive via the detour route, this should be abandoned and from that point, with due observance of the above-mentioned instructions, a new detour should be constructed.
+During the detour route you must remember which roads cannot be driven (prior knowledge).
+This prior knowledge expires as soon as the intended route is resumed. - u.
 In case the road along which you are driving continues as a new road which is not shown on the map, then this new road should be used only when the original road shown on the map is no longer present, or can no longer be used.
 The new road should be followed until a road shown on the map is reached.
-If possible, (the largest possible proportion of) the constructed route that was missed should still be followed, in accordance with the instructions in article 2, subsection q. - u.
+If possible, (the largest possible proportion of) the constructed route that was missed should still be followed, in accordance with the instructions in article 2, subsection r. - v.
 Changed road junctions, both at the beginning and the end of a road, may be used, as long as the original junction is no longer present, or can no longer be used, and the new junction is located within 100 metres of the (location of the) original junction.
-If this is not the case, action should be taken in accordance with article 2, subsection q. - v.
+If this is not the case, action should be taken in accordance with article 2, subsection r. - w.
 The maps have a scale of 1:50.000 and 1:100.000.
 In all cases, the constructed route must be followed as accurately as possible (and as far as possible using roads shown on the map)